MetaMask/mm-docs-v2/snaps/reference/rpc-api.md

 A website must request the `wallet_snap` permission using [`wallet_requestPermissions`](../../wallet/reference/rpc-api#wallet_requestpermissions) in order to interact with the specified snaps.
-Requesting this permission also installs the specified snaps, if not installed already.
+Requesting this permission also invokes the specified snaps.

 This method is synonymous to [`wallet_invokeSnap`](#wallet_invokesnap), and is only callable by websites.